-Emotional Support Animals are a beneficial anxiety coping tool for many people struggling with grief, depression, or other difficult situations.
+Emotional Support Animals are beneficial anxiety coping tool for many people struggling with grief, depression, or other difficult situations.
 For an animal to be recognized as an ESA, a physician must provide an ESA prescription that confirms your mental or emotional illness and states that you could benefit from an ESA.
 One of these letters must be solidified by your mental health professional or a doctor.

 What ESA Letters Cover

 To be considered valid, an ESA letter must cover a pre-determined set of points, which include the following:

 - That you are a current patient of the mental health professional or doctor who certified your mental disability in the ESA letter.

 - That you are under a care plan provided by the doctor or mental care professional who provided you with the ESA letter.

 - That your emotional difficulties keep you from being able to participate in at least one regular daily activity.

 Your ESA letter should also state that a support animal is a component of your ongoing treatment plan and that its companionship will help you cope with the difficulties you face in your daily life.